About WebCatalog - WebCatalog

 WebCatalog is a platform designed to simplify and enhance the experience of discovering and accessing web-based desktop apps.

-Our mission is to make the digital world more accessible through innovative cross-platform software solutions.
+Our mission is to make the digital world more discoverable and accessible.

 Team